enim2/DecodeLabs-Internship---Project-1-2/README.md

 This project was completed as part of a structured Data Analytics Internship programme at DecodeLabs.
-The goal was to explore, analyse and extract business insights from an E-Commerce dataset using two core analyst tools — Microsoft Excel and Microsoft SQL Server.
+The goal was to explore, analyse and extract business insights from an E-Commerce dataset using core analyst tools — Microsoft Excel.

-The project was completed in two phases:
+The project was completed in:
-- **Phase 1 (Excel):** Data exploration, pivot table analysis and interactive dashboard creation
+- **Phase 1 (Excel):** Data exploration, pivot table analysis and interactive dashboard creation.
-- **Phase 2 (SQL):** Database creation, data importation and business insight extraction using SQL queries

 ## Dataset Description